-This year, I’m committed to finding and reading all of the best business books I can track down.
+This year, I’m committed to finding and reading all of the best business books I can find.

-That quest began with asking you (my readers) to give me your picks for the best business books.
-Your recommendations were amazing.
-We had more than 70+ comments in one day.
+That quest began with asking you (my readers) to give me your picks for the best business books a few years ago—and it’s been an ongoing obsession of mine since.
+Your recommendations in the comments have been amazing, with literally hundreds of you chiming in to share your favorite business books.

 Have more business books to recommend?
 Share in the comments below.

-What’s even better than just the sheer number of business books you recommended in the comments section, is that we didn’t just get a ton of votes for all the typical bestselling business authors that already get lots of press and praise—we got some surprisingly great suggestions from a very wide range of authors.
+What’s even better than just the sheer number of business books you’ve recommended (that I’ve since read & reviewed here), is that we didn’t just get a ton of votes for all the typical bestselling business authors that already get lots of press and praise—we got some surprisingly great suggestions from a very wide range of authors.

-Think about it… for the cost of a decent dinner (I live in San Francisco), you can get a business book that may literally change your life.
+Think about it… for the cost of a cheap dinner (I live in San Francisco), you can get a business book that may literally change your life.

 In today’s world filled with online business courses, expensive training workshops and coaching programs, business books are a bargain.